koalazf99/tacube/README.md

 # tacube

+Update: please check the [official repo](https://github.com/microsoft/TaCube) under Microsoft.

-Code for paper "TaCube: Pre-computing Data Cubes for Answering Numerical-Reasoning Questions over Tabular Data"
+Repo for paper "TaCube: Pre-computing Data Cubes for Answering Numerical-Reasoning Questions over Tabular Data"

 ---
-The Code is currently under an internal review.

 You can contact via Email if you have problems: zhoufan98[AT]sjtu[dot]edu[dot]cn